rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 {%highlight java%}
 gs-ui.bat
 {%endhighlight%}

-6. Deploy Applications{%wbr%}
+Step 6.
+Deploy Applications{%wbr%}
     	Find the `Launch` menu at the top of the GS Management Center UI{%wbr%}
 	Choose “SBA Application – Processing Unit” from the drop-down {%wbr%}
     	At the top of the Deployment Wizard browse for the listed directory and choose the jar/war file (You do not need to alter the deployment options) Just click the `Deploy` button on the bottom {%wbr%}
         1)	realTimeAnalyticsTimeSeries\processor\target\my-app-processor.jar {%wbr%}
         2)	realTimeAnalyticsTimeSeries\feeder\target\my-app-feeder.jar  {%wbr%}
         3)	realTimeAnalyticsTimeSeries\web\target\my-app-web.war {%wbr%}

-7. Connect to the web page and access the Dashboard by pointing your browser to: (`http://host:port/my-app-web/index.jsp`)
+Step 7.
+Connect to the web page and access the Dashboard by pointing your browser to: (`http://host:port/my-app-web/index.jsp`)

 # Monitoring Space and Stats